Provider Enrollment and Credentialing FAQs

 25. Must out of state providers be enrolled in their home state Medicaid program in order to participate in NC Medicaid?

-Out of State providers, including border-area providers, must be enrolled in Medicare or their home-state Medicaid program in order to enroll in NC Medicaid.
-If Medicare participation cannot be verified, GDIT will contact the home-state Medicaid program for verification.
+The NPI and location of Out of State providers, including border-area providers, must be enrolled in Medicare or their home-state Medicaid program in order to enroll in NC Medicaid.
+If Medicare participation cannot be verified, GDIT will contact the home-state Medicaid program for verification of active status.
 If Medicare participation is required based on taxonomy, it will be verified for the out of state address, and home-state Medicaid participation will not be required.

 -